Growyourbrand.net Reference notes on brand consequence May 2026

 Nintendo launched Switch worldwide in March 2017 after the Wii U period had left the company with a clarity problem.
 Wii U had interesting ideas, but the proposition was not as simple as Wii's motion play or DS's dual-screen logic.
 Switch had to make the next system understandable before software depth could do the rest.

 The answer was a product idea that could be shown in seconds: dock it, lift it, carry it, share it, play it on a screen or in the room.
 The name did strategic work because it described the behavior.
-Switch was not only a label; it was the memory hook.
+Switch was not merely a label; it was the memory hook.

 What Changed